UofL opens pediatric and dental offices at Sam Swope Kosair Charities Centre

 The patient mix for both practices will include children receiving services elsewhere on the Kosair Charities campus, children from surrounding neighborhoods, children whose families participate in the Family Scholar House program and children who are uninsured or under-insured.

-The UofL School of Dentistry at Kosair Charities pediatric office will open in the fall, under the leadership of Ann Greenwell, DMD, MSD.
-The clinical space will be outfitted with six dental chairs and equipped to meet the special needs of autistic and physically-challenged children.
+The UofL School of Dentistry at Kosair Charities pediatric office will open in the fall, under the leadership of Ann Greenwell, pediatric dentist.
+The clinical space will be outfitted with six dental chairs and equipped to meet the special needs of autistic and physically challenged children.